Jonestown: Conspiracism

-Jones' declining physical and mental health
+Jones's declining physical and mental health

-Jones' health significantly declined in Jonestown.
+Jones's health significantly declined in Jonestown.
 In 1978, he was informed of a possible lung infection, upon which he announced to his followers that he had lung cancer – a ploy to foster sympathy and strengthen support within the community.

 Jones was said to be abusing injectable Valium, Quaaludes, stimulants and barbiturates.
 Audio tapes of 1978 meetings exhibit Jones complaining of high blood pressure, small strokes, weight loss of thirty to forty pounds within the span of two weeks, temporary blindness, convulsions and, in his final month, grotesque swelling of the extremities.
-During meetings and public addresses, Jones' once-sharp speaking voice often sounded slurred; words ran together or were tripped over.
+During meetings and public addresses, Jones's once-sharp speaking voice often sounded slurred; words ran together or were tripped over.
 He would occasionally not finish sentences even when reading typed reports over the commune's speaker system.

-Reiterman was surprised by the severe deterioration of Jones' health when he saw him in Jonestown on November 17, 1978.
+Reiterman was surprised by the severe deterioration of Jones's health when he saw him in Jonestown on November 17, 1978.
 After covering Jones for eighteen months for the Examiner, he thought it was "shocking to see his glazed eyes and festering paranoia face to face, to realize that nearly a thousand lives, ours included, were in his hands."